 Disappearing text is a fun ESL vocabulary game that also works on English grammar.
 Write one (or more) sentences on the board reviewing new material from that class, or from the previous class if you’re using this as a warm-up activity.

-This can be done as last man standing or last group/table standing.
+This can be done as the last person standing or the last group/table standing.
 Begin with all students standing.
 Have them read aloud what is written on the board.
 Remove one word (or phrase) at a time, and have them repeat the entire passage as it was originally written.

 If you have more than about 15 students, you should have them play in teams according to the seating arrangement (pairs/groups/tables).
 When one person on the team makes a mistake, then the entire group is out.
 This will shorten each round considerably.
 Since students are less likely to be engaged once they are out, you will want to keep things moving.

 - Write a sentence on the whiteboard.
-Optionally, have a PowerPoint prepared.
+Optionally, have a PowerPoint slide prepared.
+If you want to play a few rounds, this can be the best option (write 1 sentence per slide).

 - Have the entire class stand and read aloud what is on the board.